 The remaining 3PL fulfillment company performance metrics are not KPIs.
 Instead, they address practical and physical characteristics.
 These can help you find the best 3PL company for your fulfillment needs.

-The location of your fulfillment warehouse determines how many zones packages travel through to reach US locations.
+Your fulfillment warehouse location determines how many shipping zones your packages will travel through to reach U.S. delivery addresses.
 If your sales are purely regional, a fulfillment center in the middle of your sales region will work best.
-If your customers are distributed across the US, a more central warehouse will save you money and shipping time.
-Consider an order fulfillment company that has more than one location to provide better coverage.
+However, if your customers are distributed across the country, centrally located warehouses will reduce your shipping costs and delivery times.
+Choose a 3PL that has warehouse locations that provide optimal coverage for your customer base.

-Red Stag Fulfillment has two fulfillment warehouse locations, one in Knoxville, TN, and one in Salt Lake City, UT.
-These two locations can reach 97% of US residents in two days or less.
+Red Stag Fulfillment has fulfillment warehouse locations in Knoxville, TN, and Salt Lake City, UT.
+These two locations can reach 97% of U.S. addresses in two days or less.

 The holidays are crunch time for everyone involved in eCommerce.
-You plan for months to make sure your supply chain is ready to meet the holiday demand.
-Your fulfillment operations shouldn’t become a bottleneck.
+You’ve planned for months to prepare your supply chain to meet the holiday demand—your fulfillment operations shouldn’t become a bottleneck.
 Make sure the 3PL services company you choose can scale up for the holidays.
 Will there be enough staff to meet the demand?
 Will there be extra shelf space for you to expand your inventory?

 Not all fulfillment companies are alike.
-Some specialize is shipping small and light products; others ship large and fragile items.
-Many order fulfillment services handle a range of products.
-Make sure that the provider you choose has experience shipping the types of products you sell.
-For example, Red Stag Fulfillment specializes in shipping heavy items (10 pounds or more).
-We are also experts at handling large and fragile products.
+Some specialize in shipping small and light products, while others ship large and fragile items.
+Many order fulfillment services handle a range of products, but that doesn’t mean they are equipped to provide expert fulfillment for your merchandise.
+Make sure that the provider you choose has experience working with the types of products you sell.
+For example, Red Stag Fulfillment specializes in shipping heavy, oversized, high-value, and fragile products.

 3PL fulfillment company performance reviews